Multipole phases in a type of spin ladders with local conserved quantities and generalizations: Introduction

 \section{Introduction}

 The search for exotic phases with unconventional excitations has long been the focus of condensed matter physics.
-Some of these excitations exhibit nonlocality, like anyons with nontrivial statistics \cite{Wilczek82,Kitaev06,Nayak08}.
-Recently there has been growing interest in another type of nonlocal composite object, {\it multipoles}, which are opposite charges or spins aligned in specific order.
-To this end, studies on dimer Mott insulators $\kappa-(\text{ET})_{2}\text{Cu}_{2}(\text{CN})_{3}$ \cite{Hotta10,Naka10,Naka2016,Naka16,Yamada20} show that elementary excitations in dimerized systems can sometimes be described {\it approximately} by dipoles.
+Besides anyons with nontrivial statistics \cite{Wilczek82,Kitaev06,Nayak08}, recently there has been growing interest in {\it multipoles}, which are nonlocal composite objects formed by opposite charges or spins aligned in specific order.
+In particular, studies on dimer Mott insulators $\kappa-(\text{ET})_{2}\text{Cu}_{2}(\text{CN})_{3}$ \cite{Hotta10,Naka10,Naka2016,Naka16,Yamada20} show that elementary excitations in dimerized systems can sometimes be described approximately by dipoles.
 Altermagnetism \cite{libor221,libor222}, a recently discovered magnetic phase, can be described by multipole order parameters \cite{Bhowal24,McClarty24}.
-It is thus interesting to ask if there are phases of matter whose elementary degree of freedom (DOF) is multipoles.
-If exist, such phases can possess non-trivial order formed by the multipole moments while the net magnetization remains zero; furthermore, low-energy excitations are formed and described by multipole moments.
-In this work, we answer this question affirmatively by constructing models hosting {\it exact} multipole phases, called {\it multipole models}, and study their properties.
+To further understand how multipole excitations can emerge, it is interesting to look for phases of matter whose elementary degree of freedom (DOF) is multipoles.
+Such phases can possess non-trivial order formed by the multipole moments while the net magnetization remains zero; low-energy excitations are formed and described by the flipping of multipole moments.
+In this work, we demonstrate the existence of such {\it exact} multipole phases by constructing solvable parent Hamiltonians, called {\it multipole models}, and study their properties.